patronasxdxd/CTFS/docs/euler.md

 ## Vulnerability

-Because of added functionaly to the protcal, a vurnable method `donateToReserves` was introduced.
+Because of added functionality to the protocol, a vulnerable method `donateToReserves` was introduced.
+The problem was that `checkLiquidity` was missing, unlike the other interactions that require a positive health factor.

 ```solidity